Why it pays to invest in an RA and a TFSA

 • TFSAs are exempt from tax on interest, dividends and capital gains.

-• There are no restrictions on withdrawals; however, if you replenish the funds withdrawn, it will count towards your contribution limits.
+• There are no restrictions on withdrawals; however, if you replenish the funds withdrawn, it will count towards your annual and lifetime contribution limits.
 For this reason, these investments are generally more suited for long-term investing.

 • TFSAs are a great way to save for your child’s education (be aware of donations tax if the annual exemption of R100 000 per donor is exceeded).